 Fiskeby’s specific use of electricity is among the very lowest in the industry.
-Our energy plant produces about 30% of our entire need for electricity.
+At normal production our energy plant produces up to 30% of our entire need for electricity.
 To be able to compare ourselves to others we use the measurement MWh per tonne of product.

 A crucial process in paper production is drying which is performed with the aid of steam.
 All paper has a natural moisture content of about 6–7% and that is what we strive to achieve.
 Stock from recovered paper can be dewatered by almost 50% which is about 10% better than stock from virgin fibre.
 This gives us a low consumption of steam per tonne of product.
 Of the total volume of energy that we consume, heating energy (steam) accounts for two-thirds.

 Outgoing air and water from the process exchanges heat with incoming air and water, allowing the heat to be used one more time.